MonteiroEtAl/OpenWMB/README.md

 ## Compatibility
-The OpenWMB is compatible with Microsoft Windows (Vista or above) and Apple macOS (the battery was tested in macOS Ventura, versão 13.2.1).
+The OpenWMB is compatible with Microsoft Windows (Vista or above) and Apple macOS (the battery was tested in macOS Ventura, version 13.2.1).

 ## Recommendations
 We recommend using a mouse to administrate the battery, especially if you intend to employ the multimodal and/or the symmetry span.